 In 2007 I went to work at The Omega Institute for Holistic Studies in Rhinebeck, NY, and found that when my brain was distracted by wacky esoteric discussions, my drawings got more inspired.
 A friend gave me a set of make-your-own postcards, and when many people commented on them, I ventured into a local arts fair, and began printing my designs on notecards and baby clothes.

 I developed my small art business over the next few years, selling at crafts fairs, on Etsy.com, and at local stores.
 In 2011, I opened my own studio and store in the historic waterfront Rondout district of Kingston, NY, where I also sold handmade items by local artists and crafters.
-In 2016 I closed the store in order to expand Karmabee to new locations.
+In 2016 I closed the store but continue to operate Karmabee from my home studio.

 Meet Annie, Karmabee’s official greeter: Annie’s skills include receiving belly rubs, posing for photos, announcing passing dogs, napping, and updating her own Facebook Page.